jrpool/eslint/docs/rules/object-property-newline.md

 };
 ```

-Another benefit of this rule is specificity of diffs when a property is changed:
+Another benefit of this requirement is specificity of diffs when a property is changed:

 ```diff
 // More specific